flnaves/fhir-contest/README.md

  [![Gitter](https://img.shields.io/badge/Available%20on-Intersystems%20Open%20Exchange-00b2a9.svg)](https://openexchange.intersystems.com/package/iris-fhir-template)

-# iris-fhirserver-template
+# Iris FHIR
-This is an application to participate in the InterSystems FHIR and Digital Health Interoperability Contest.
-It will create two containers: one with the InterSystems Health Community Edition Database as a FHIR Server and set up with FHIR SQL Builder, which will create some tables allowing easy access to data from the FHIR server.
-It will have another container with a .NET application that will use OpenAI to generate queries for the user.
-The user will only need to specify the data they want in the prompt, and the application will generate all the queries.
+Using the tools from OpenAI and Intersystems FHIR SQL Builder, the user will be able to freely write in a text box the data they wish to obtain from the database.
+OpenAI will convert this text into SQL query calls that will consume the tables created by the Intersystems FHIR SQL Builder.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.